Kropa – the unique heritage of iron-forging in Slovenia

 Kropa used to supply Europe with spikes and nails

 With just a few strokes, they first formed a tip and then a nail’s head.
-The smallest nails were less than two centimeters long.
-The longest – 70 centimeters long ones, were minted by three people – a master and two apprentices.
+The smallest nails were less than two centimetres long.
+The longest – 70 centimetres long ones, were minted by three people – a master and two apprentices.
 Only the best masters knew how to make nails for heavy winter shoes.

 The life of the Kropa blacksmiths was hard.
 They began to work already as children, at the age nine or ten.
-Besides taking care of families, women also worked in the blacksmith’s workshops, often returning to working in the heat, noise, and dust of the forges ten days after giving birth.
+Besides taking care of families, women also worked in the blacksmith’s workshops.
+They often had to return to working in the heat, noise, and dust of the forges ten days after giving birth.

 After the industrial production took over, the hard-working and gifted blacksmiths of Kropa chose not to submit.
 They turned their trade into art and focused their efforts in creating ornate wrought ironworks, which required traditional skills that could not be produced by modern industrial techniques.

 The strategy of emphasizing quality over quantity proved to be successful, today Kropa is still synonymous with decorative cast-iron fittings.

 Metalworking has existed in Kropa since the Middle Ages.
 The location of the town was perfect: The Jelovica plateau provided abundant iron ore and fuel in the form of wood.
 Meanwhile, the town’s Kroparica stream provided plenty of energy to run the forges.

 The town experienced its first boom in the 14th century, and its growth continued.
 By the early 19th century, Kropa boasted almost 30 forges, as well as two iron foundries.

 The rich legacy of the manual forging of nails and artistic iron forging is attested to in the Kropa Iron Forging Museum, located by the main street.
 You will spot it at once.
 Museum is open all year-round.
 It also has a small gift shop with a good variety of lovely souvenirs.